Oronar/armamissions/utility/Bad_Dudes_Respawn_Module.Stratis/README.md

 * `respawnDistanceMinimum` - minimum distance to search for a safe position to respawn near current respawn position
 * `respawnDistanceMaximum` - maximum distance to search for a safe position to respawn near current respawn position
 * `parachuteRespawnATL` - height above terrain level players will respawn
-* `parachuteVehicle` - vehicle class used for player parachute if ATL is greater than 0
+* `parachuteVehicle` - vehicle class used for player parachute if `parachuteRespawnATL` is greater than 0

 # Configuration Notes
 1. If the ARMA respawn marker (e.g. `respawn_west`) is placed at an alternate location because the mission start is not a safe location then the BDRM respawn marker should be manually created in Eden and placed at the starting location.
     * The name of this marker is controlled by the `sideRespawnMarkerName` configuration value and is `bdrm_respawn` by default.
 2. Using an object respawn setup will override the BDRM respawn marker.
 If the object is destroyed respawns will default to the marker location.
-3. If a BDRM respawn marker is not created manually in Eden then one will be created at the position of the marker indicated by `sideRespawnMarkerName` at mission start.
+3. If a BDRM respawn marker is not created manually in Eden then one will be created at the position of the marker indicated by `respawnMarkerName` at mission start.
 4. Object Respawn (aka Box Respawn) will continue to work even if the object is loaded into a vehicle.